apparition47/MailTrackerBlockerApp/README.md

 - macOS Sonoma 14.3 or newer
 - Apple Mail
   - Note: Mail only allows up to one active `Message Security Extension` at a time.
-Set MailTrackerBlocker as your active Message Security Extension to unlock tracker report functionality.
+Set MailTrackerBlocker as your active Message Security Extension to unlock tracker reporting and unknown tracker blocking features.

 ## Usage